 I’ve worked with publishers most of my professional life, and seen all kinds.
-Usually, they are great leaders who have a vision for their brand, and are good at executing that vision.
+Usually, they are great leaders who have a vision for their brand(s), and are good at executing that vision.
 In the good old days, that was enough.
 A clearly defined goal, and a method of achieving it.
 If you have a good grasp of both, and can easily follow through – you will succeed.
-Somehow, the digital transformation and rise of social media has managed to screw up both concepts.
+Somehow, the digital transformation and rise of social media has managed to screw up this formula.
 More and more I see publishers who have either lost their vision (in the constant chase after shiny new revenue streams and audiences), or lost their ability to execute properly (constantly evolving technology and poor technology education are largely responsible for this).

 Just how easy is it to lose vision in publishing world?
 Let’s illustrate: do you think as yourself as both a publisher and a platform?
 A ‘platisher’?
 That concept didn’t make sense 5 years ago when it was introduced, and it still doesn’t make any sense today.
 It’s a nonsense concept, why is it still being used?
 And more importantly, are you still hounded by it?
+If so, stop it.

 The more I work with publishers as a consultant, the more I see one common thread.
 As their ROI shrinks, and ad/circ rates go down, the instinct is to re-position, re-brand, or re-vamp.
 That’s costly, involves metrics people do not understand, and involves old habits people do not easily change.
 And so relaunch after relaunch – publishers still don’t hit their targets.
 Why?
 Because they keep changing the vision, without focusing enough efforts on execution (and measurement).